Where Does $100 to the American Diabetes Association Go?

 As illustrated above, ADA spent $101 for every $100 in revenue raised in 2015 (the organization raised $181 million in cash revenue and spent $183 million, leaving a shortfall of $2 million).

-If expenses are viewed by category (program, management, fundraising or a grant), then the $100 was spent as follows:
+If expenses are viewed by category (program, management, fundraising and grants), then the $100 was spent as follows:

 -$ 54: Program Expenses